lennylv/DGCddG/README.md

 Unzip the data set.

+Due to the limitation of Github, I have to split the zip file which is >25MB into several files.
 I recommend using WinRAR on Windows to do this, as the zip command on Linux may cause unzipped files to be lost.

 example: unzip train.zip